syncfusion-content/flutter-docs/Flutter/xlsio/working-with-formulas.md

 {% highlight dart %}

-//Create a new Excel document.
-Workbook workbook = new Workbook();
+// Create a new Excel document. final Workbook workbook = Workbook();

-//Accessing worksheet via index.
-Worksheet sheet = workbook.worksheets[0];
+// Accessing worksheet via index. final Worksheet sheet = workbook.worksheets[0];

-//Formula calculation is enabled for the sheet. sheet.enableSheetCalculations();
+// Formula calculation is enabled for the sheet. sheet.enableSheetCalculations();

-//set the value to the cell.
+// set the value to the cell.
-sheet.getRangeByName("A1").number = 10;
-sheet.getRangeByName("A2").number = 20;
+sheet.getRangeByName('A1').setNumber(10);
+sheet.getRangeByName('A2').setNumber(20);

-//Setting formula in the cell. sheet.getRangeByName("A3").formula = "=A1+A2";
+// Setting formula in the cell. sheet.getRangeByName('A3').setFormula('=A1+A2');

-//Returns the calculated value of a formula using the most current inputs String calculatedValue = sheet.getRangeByName("A3").calculatedValue;
+// Returns the calculated value of a formula using the most current inputs String calculatedValue = sheet.getRangeByName('A3').calculatedValue;

-//Save a workbook.
+// Save a workbook.
-workbook.save("Formula.xlsx");
+workbook.save('Formula.xlsx');

-//dispose workbook.
+// Dispose workbook.
 workbook.dispose();

 {% endhighlight %}